 How to store tomatoes for the best flavor

-- For unripe tomatoes, do not store these in the refrigerator.
+- For unripe tomatoes, don’t store them in the refrigerator.
 The cold temperature will keep the flavor from developing and it will turn the texture mushy.
 Let them sit on the counter to ripen.

 - Ripe tomatoes, store on the counter.
-However, once ripe, if you are not ready to eat them, place them in the refrigerator for a couple of days to stop the ripening and then bring them out a day or so before you are ready to eat them.
-Since they are already ripened before refrigerated the coldness will not affect the flavor.
+However, once ripe, if you’re not ready to eat them, place them in the refrigerator for a couple of days to stop the ripening and then bring them out a day or so before you are ready to eat them.
+Since they’re already ripened before refrigerated the coldness will not affect the flavor.

 - Overripe tomatoes, you have to refrigerate but they will not be affected by the cold temperature.

 - Tomatoes – they should be ripe but not over ripe.
 I like to use heirloom tomatoes or mix it up and use yellow and red.